ex16x41/bugbounty/js-mad-recon.md

     sec-check for secrets in JavaScript files
     ip-check for ip addresses in JavaScript files upload-fields-check for file upload fields in JavaScript files

+the gems are

+function calls
+http requests
+The types of JavaScript files that may include hidden endpoints can vary, but commonly they include files related to AJAX requests, API integrations, user authentication, and data storage or retrieval.
+These files may be named in a way that suggests their purpose, such as "api.js", "ajax.js", "auth.js", or "data.js", but not necessarily.